 Now let’s take as a reference this old article from the WSJ.
 It dealt with a polemic regarding the One Million Men March: an event involving “only” 400,000 people according to the United States Park Police (a subsequent estimate was offered of more than 800,000).
 I’d say the former figure may be a bit off because, contrary to what happens during an Inauguration, people were all over the place, including the adjacent streets: this complicates the estimates.
 I’d also surmise the latter may have been a little inflated for political reasons.

 Here’s a computer generated image from said article, simulating a dense crowd of 1 million people occupying the Mall.
 Look how far the red stripe goes: you’d need to be able to find people standing even on the waters of the Potomac River…

 Make no mistake: a packed Mall, with only 4 square feet per person on average (which is what you could typically get in a concert, with slightly less than 2 sq.ft. per person only in the first few rows closer to the stage) could accommodate less than 400,000 people.

-Here instead we are talking of groups occupying only parts of it!
+Here instead we are talking of groups occupying!